kamrik/IntroText/labs/HomeAssignment.md

 <img src="img/rectangles.png" width="400">

-- Definition and data for the rectangles table can be found i [rectangels.sql](../examples/sql/rectangles.sql)
+- Definition and data for the rectangles table can be found in [rectangels.sql](../examples/sql/rectangles.sql)
 - The courses and assignments tables are defined, as before, in [t177.sql](../examples/sql/t177.sql)